 Amy Wickersham

 Amy Wickersham was born in Chicago.
 She got her BFA from Denver University and studied painting and drawing at the Spannocchia Foundation in Italy.
-She moved to New York City in 1990, then full time to Sag Harbor in 2010.
+She previously lived and worked in Kansas City, Chicago and New York City and in 2010 moved full time to Sag Harbor.

 “My work is process-driven, exploring a variety of materials to create color, form, and textures.
 I work with a number of mediums such as paint, plaster, metal mesh, silk, collage, and styrofoam, developing layered surfaces.
 Working within a specific format, I use these elements with an interplay of structure and spontaneous gesture.